 Catahoula leopard dogs were bred for work, so they need a lot of exercise.
-Some problems with the breed start right there: Their owners don't comprehend the tremendous need for stimulation these dogs require.
-The state dog of Louisiana, the breed also goes by the names catahoula cur, catahoula hound and catahoula hog dog.
+Problems can arise when their owners don't comprehend the tremendous need for stimulation that these dogs require.
+These dogs require exercise, attention, and space.
+Catahoula health concerns include hip dysplasia, but they have few genetic issues.

 Since the catahoula needs so much exercise, it's the rare member of the breed who does well in an apartment or townhouse.
-He can do well in the country or suburbs, as long as you have a large, fenced-in area for him.
-You'll need a high fence, at least 5 feet, to contain this agile animal.
+He can do well in the country or suburbs as long as you have a large, fenced-in area for him.
+You'll need a high fence of at least 5 feet to contain this agile animal.
 Catahoulas are excellent swimmers and do best when assigned a job.

-Overall, the catahoula doesn't suffer from many genetic health issues.
-Possible problems include hip dysplasia, resulting from a congenital malformed hip joint.
+Overall, the Catahoula doesn't suffer from many genetic health issues.
+Possible Catahoula health issues include hip dysplasia, resulting from a congenital malformed hip joint.
 Without surgical repair, it can lead to early arthritis in the dog.
-While less active dogs can do well without surgery for the condition, that's might not be true of the catahoulas.
-The breed appears in various colors, but be wary of white catahoulas, as they're prone to deafness.
+While less active dogs can do well without surgery for the condition, that might not be true of the Catahoula.
+The breed appears in various colors, but when considering a white Catahoula, know that they're prone to deafness like many white dogs.